West Ham manager Moyes and players Diop and Cullen test positive for Covid-19 before Carabao Cup match | Goal.com

 West Ham are yet to pick up a point in their 2020-21 Premier League campaigns, losing their opening two games of the season to Newcastle United and Arsenal.

-The match against Hull went ahead as planned, with West Ham taking control in the first half against the League One side thanks to strikes from Robert Snodgrass and Sebastian Haller.
+The match against Hull went ahead as planned, with West Ham easing to a 5-1 victory over the League One side thanks to a first half-strike by Robert Snodgrass and a pair of braces by Andrey Yarmolenko and Sebastian Haller.

 It comes after another Carabao Cup match, between Leyton Orient and Tottenham Hotspur, was postponed because of an outbreak of coronavirus among the League Two side's squad.